blueburrito24/obsidiannotes/Stuff to do.md

 ==Start studying arabic and driving theory on weekends.==

-Apply to jobs at Sainsbury's, Tesco and Aldi (Need to remake CV, I have a WIP one for Placements but I need a generic one thats quality for regular apps)
+==Apply to jobs at Sainsbury's, Tesco and Aldi (Need to remake CV, I have a WIP one for Placements but I need a generic one thats quality for regular apps)==

 Contact Amazon Support to delete account connected to kamihame7@gmail.com